 The concentration in behavioral neuroscience is designed for students with a focused interest in the biological bases of behavior and thought.

 The concentration is well suited for students that are contemplating professional or research careers in medicine, pharmaceuticals, veterinarian medicine, animal science, neurology, and neuroscience.
-Yet, most of the courses in the concentration are open to all psychology majors and even to other majors.
+Yet, the courses in the concentration are open to all psychology majors and even to other majors.
 Because BN concentrators have additional laboratory requirements beyond those needed for the psychology major, at graduation all students who complete the BN track receive a Bachelors of Science (BS) degree and a note on their transcript that they successfully completed the BN concentration.

 Click to view the answer to each question.

 Neuroscience is an extremely large discipline that encompasses an extremely wide variety of scientists and scientific interests.
 However, all neuroscientists are interested in the brain and how the brain works.
 Some neuroscientists are only interested on learning about the basic physiology of the brain and of brain tissue.
 These neuroscientists may be interested in such questions as: What cellular processes enable neurons to communicate with each other via neurotransmitters?
 But behavioral neuroscientists are interested in the relationship between the physiological processes that occur in the brain and the behavior of an organism.
 The Behavioral Neuroscientist is likely to be interested in the answer to the question: What types of altered communication between neurons is responsible for the dramatic changes in behavior and cognition that are observed in people with bipolar depression?
 This focus on the behavior of the entire organism is what is distinctive about behavioral neuroscience.